 2. Trusting each other is easy

 Living together has taught you and your partner to trust each other.
-You now rely on each other like a team and help one another whenever needed.
+You develop a mutual trust and now rely on each other like a team and help one another whenever needed.
 Your lives are connected in every way possible, hence marriage is the only way forward.

 3. Exciting to start a family